 The Rocks is a brief stroll from your sunrise point, so why not take in the oldest part of Sydney on your way to brekkie.
 You’ll notice Sydneysiders like an early start, either to surf or exercise in the coolest part of the day, so it’s unlikely you’ll be alone.
 There are loads of cafes to choose from and the menus are always extensive.

 Walk Over the Bridge

 After Brekkie, head up to the Sydney Harbour Bridge and walk across it and over to the North Shore.
-It’s not only an iconic structure, it also offers great panoramic views of Sydney Harbour.
+It’s not only an iconic structure, but it also offers great panoramic views of Sydney Harbour.
 Unlike the bridge climb, these views come for free!
 With the early morning light, it is pure bliss.
 Don’t forget your camera.

 Crossing the Harbour Bridge at Sunrise

 Return to Circular Quay by ferry from Milson’s Point for a chance to see the harbor by water.

 The ferry will cost around $6 and though it only takes 5 minutes, it is worth every dollar!
 Next, catch the 333 bus to Bondi Beach.

 Can you visit Sydney without seeing Bondi Beach?
 Australia’s most famous beach is beautiful and it’s a great place for a dip or simply to people watch.
 If you prefer a more sedate swim (Bondi can be pretty wavey) you can swim at the famous ocean bath, Icebergs.
 Even if you don’t swim here you will want to walk up to the top of the grassy verge by the beach to get that iconic view.